Commonly Asked Questions

 Q: How do I learn more about platting?

-A: To learn more, please refer to the City's Practical Guide to Platting, which includes a detailed explanation of the process, a submittal checklist, sample language and helpful links about platting.
+A: To learn more, please refer to the City's Practical Guide to Platting, which includes a detailed explanation of the process, an application for review, a submittal checklist, sample language and helpful links about platting.

 Q: Where do I go to submit a plat for review?